This is one of my favorite topics 😉 I absolutely love dog backpack carriers. Acutally, I like to call them dogpacks, hence the website name.

 One thing that customers complained about was that it gets very hot very quickly.
 This might be a serious concern in summer.
 Even though the K9 Sport Sack has ventilation, it will get hot very quickly.
 And having a hot dog against your hot back will probably result in a lot of sweat.
 So I recommend to only use it during the colder seasons.

-Personally, I like the the closed carriers best.
-Your pup can adopt a more natural position..
-Like this, your pup can properly relax and sleep inside.
+Personally, I like the closed carriers best.
+Your pup can adopt a more natural position, can properly relax and sleep inside.
 And your pooch is mostly invisible.
 Also I like the feature that you can open the top part for your pupper to look outside.
 Some dogs really like having a view.
 For Baloo this wouldn’t be a good idea.
 He’s a bit of a control freak and wouldn’t be able to relax if he saw everything.
 That’s why I leave it closed.
 But the good thing is you have the choice.

 Which dogpack are you using?
-Tell me your favorits in the comments down below, maybe we can add some to the list.
+Tell me your favorites in the comments down below, maybe we can add some to the list.